quiet-programmer/php_rest_api_crud/README.md

 <h1><b>my name is samuel owusu and im a backend developer </b><h1>

-	im a participate of this project.
+	im part of this project.